VOLUNTEER

 FOSTER

 The AAC is always in need of foster homes and the more homes we have, the more lives we can save.
-Without the help of foster caregivers we would be forced to turn away many pets that need our help, so again, we thank you.
+Without the help of foster caregivers we would be forced to turn away many pets that need our help.
+Thank you for your interest in helping us rescue more animals by being a foster!

 What is a foster parent?

 The Animal Adoption Center relies on the generosity of foster parents to provide loving and temporary homes for the dogs in our program.
-Each evening our goal is to have every dog leave the AAC with one of our selfless foster parents and spend the night in their home, often with their own pets and children.
-Foster parents supply temporary housing during the night, which helps prepare the dogs for placement with their future adoptive family by giving them the opportunity to learn valuable household manners.
+Dogs do not stay overnight at our facility so foster homes are where they spend the majority of their time until they find their perfect forever home!
+Foster parents provide an in-home experience which helps prepare the dogs for placement with their future adoptive family by giving them the opportunity to learn valuable household manners.
 Additionally, foster parents help us understand each animal’s particular needs and determine the best long term placement for each dog.
-During operating hours the dogs are brought back to the AAC for visitors and potential adopters to view them.
+Adoptable dogs are in their foster home full time and only come in to the AAC to switch to a new foster or to meet a potential adopter!
+Their lives are filled with love and adventure until their forever family finds them.

 What is involved?